rgstevens1373/tree_counter/README.md

 			-   const globalRecordId = "gykmuue49xdacdv"; // YOUR updated record ID
 		- Save the file
 		- Push to github (from Visual Studio)
+Github security
+- I created a "fine grained Personal Access Token with a 90 day limit
+- When it expires I will need to do it again, select "content" then "read/write", apply to all repos